Rabbi & Synagogue Sexual Abuse Attorneys

 Unfortunately, some rabbis have taken advantage of this powerful position in the community.
-Since parents trust and respect rabbis, they may think nothing of leaving their children alone with one.
-Parents may even go to a rabbi for help with a child who they believe is going down the wrong path.
-Vulnerable young women may bring personal problems to rabbis they trust.
-Most rabbis deserve that trust, but those who don’t can do substantial damage.
+Since parents trust and respect rabbis, they might think nothing of leaving their children alone with one.
+Parents might even go to a rabbi to help a child they believe is going down the wrong path.

 What is the Effect of Sexual Abuse by Rabbis on Victims?

 All sexual abuse victims are different, and there is a range of responses.